lauramedlock/NetPyNE_Project/README.md

 To run the model...
 In bash terminal:
-1. cd to directory (../NetPyNE-Project/cells)
+1. cd to directory (../NetPyNE-Project)
-2. compile .mods using nrnivmodl
+2. compile .mods using nrnivmodl mods

-In iPython terminal:
+Open iPython terminal then:
 3. run init.py